-Great tricks tips for audio are always welcome.
-And can make a massive difference to the sound heard at loudspeakers!
+Audiophile tips and tricks.
+And for audio are always welcome.
+Also, can make a massive difference to the sound heard at the loudspeakers!

 The Direction of flow is the very first thing you have to be aware of.
 And it applies to every Interconnect and loudspeaker cable because there is a right way and a wrong way.
 And, the direction is a very much-debated subject.
 Most people say what a load of rubbish.
 The wire is wire and cannot make any difference to the sound which way it goes in.
 But I will say this whichever the way to put your cable in the first time just make sure that it always stays that way!